Gervonta Davis: Cancelled Jake Paul fight

 On August 20, 2025, it was announced that Davis would take on Jake Paul in an exhibition on November 14 at the State Farm Arena in Atlanta, Georgia, with Netflix livestreaming the event.
 On September 17, the event was moved to the Kaseya Center in Miami, Florida after both Paul and Davis withdrew their request for event permits in Atlanta.
 Rick Thompson, chairman of the Georgia Athletic and Entertainment Commission stated that the bout "is the dumbest (expletive) I've ever heard," and "it's a money grabber, and I'm not OK with that."
 Davis, unusually punctual, lacked enthusiasm at the press conference and missed fight details.
 Paul's reading jab created awkwardness.
 Davis rejected being boxing's face, while Paul cited stats to support his claim.
 The banter was weak: Davis called Paul a "clown," and Paul alluded to Davis's legal troubles.
 Davis dismissed fan opinions about fighting Paul instead of Roach, stating he prioritized his career over fleeting public sentiment and urged fans to enjoy the sport.
 The fight was scheduled to take place at 195 pounds.
 Davis showed growing disengagement from boxing.
 He perceived the exhibition as a standard financial opportunity for fighters approaching retirement.
 He indicated plans to retire from boxing after the exhibition, remarking that "boxing is dead" and criticizing the sport's absence of loyalty.
 During the press tour, Davis distanced himself from the designation of "face of boxing" but did not publicly affirm his retirement plans.

 Two weeks prior to the fight, Davis was mentioned in a civil lawsuit that accused him of violent behavior, battery, and kidnapping.
 There were concerns that this situation could affect the scheduled fight.
 Promoters and stakeholders expressed serious apprehensions, prompting discussions about potential changes to the event.
 One consideration was that Netflix might withdraw as the broadcaster in light of the allegations.
 Alternatives included either postponing the event or securing a substitute opponent.
 On November 4, Most Valuable Promotions and Netflix announced the cancellation of the card.
 Paul publicly criticized Davis on the X platform, calling him unprofessional.
 Nakisa Bidarian mentioned that there were still plans for Paul to headline a Netflix event in 2025.
+On November 17, MVP announced that Paul would instead fight Anthony Joshua on December 19.
+Paul lost via knockout in the sixth round.